avnisinngh/Heart-Disease-Prediction-using-Logistic-Regression/README.md

-# ❤️ Heart Stroke Prediction Web App
+# ❤️Heart Disease Prediction Web App

 A machine learning–based web application that predicts the risk of heart disease using patient health parameters.
 Built using **Python**, **Scikit-Learn**, and **Streamlit**.